France suffer Benzema injury blow as forward limps off one week ahead of Euro 2020 kickoff

 The Real Madrid striker attempted to continue on following the clash but he went down in the 37th minute and signalled to the sideline that he would require a sub.

-Benzema appeared to be favouring his right knee as he went down to the pitch in Paris.
+Benzema appeared to be favouring his knee as he went down to the pitch in Paris.

 Olivier Giroud was introduced into the match in the 41st minute, replacing Benzema.